RenanMsV/ambient_editor/README.md

 ### Known Issues:

 Does not follow the day and night cycle.
 Therefore, the schema will remain the same until changed or deactivated.
-If disabled, it will return to normal FlightGear.
+If disabled, it will return to normal FlightGear scheme.

 ![Profile](https://i.imgur.com/lYwX6e3.png)